attealalahti/wendyflow/README.md

 Atte Ala-Lahti

 # Technologies
-A static site created with React and hosted on Netlify.
+A static site created with Next.js and hosted on Netlify.

 # Screenshots
 ![Home page on desktop](screenshots/home_large.PNG)